AMEST/PeerMeeting/docs/README.md

 For configuring you need add environment variable.
 Available configurations:
 1. `Serilog:MinimumLevel:Default` - configuring logger minimum level
-2. `Redis:Enabled` - enable/disable (default false) redis connection.
+2. `Redis:Enabled` - (default false) enable/disable redis connection.
 Need for scale service
 3. `Redis:ConnectionString` - connection string to redis. (example: `localhost,user=serviceuser,password=VeryHardPass,channelPrefix=peermeeting`)

 #### Configure not in container
-To configure configurations, you need to make changes to `appsettings.Production.json`.
+For configuring you need to make changes to `appsettings.Production.json`.
 The list of settings is identical to that described in the "Configure container" block.

 ### Docker compose